Using Erd\H{o}s's methods to study Yorke's problems: Bifurcation Laws for Diffeomorphisms

-\begin{proposition} When $dim(S)\geq4$, in addition to the bifurcation rules of dimensions $2$ and $3$, the only possible extra bifurcations are two type $m\geq3$ bifurcations of the kind $0\to(0,0,0)$ and $0\to(0,-1,1)$ (see the illustration in Figure \ref{fig5}).
-Consequentially, the only additional $n$-junction has the type of an orbit splitting into $3k$ orbits, $k>0$ all of which have Orbit Index $0$ (see the illustration in Figure \ref{rules4d}). \end{proposition} \begin{proof} By Lemma \ref{notype20} there is no period-doubling bifurcation with $0\to(0,0)$.
+\begin{proposition} When $dim(S)\geq4$, in addition to the bifurcation rules of dimensions $2$ and $3$, the only possible extra bifurcations for type $0$ orbits are two type $m\geq3$ bifurcations of the kind $0\to(0,0,0)$ and $0\to(0,-1,1)$ (see the illustration in Figure \ref{fig5}).
+Consequentially, the only additional $n$-junction has the type of an orbit splitting into $3j$ orbits, all of which have Mallet-Yorke Index $0$ (see the illustration in Figure \ref{rules4d}). \end{proposition} \begin{proof} By Lemma \ref{notype20} there is no period-doubling bifurcation with $0\to(0,0)$.
 Therefore, as all the other possible cases were already covered in dimensions $3$ and $2$, we need only consider the type $m$ bifurcations.
-Again, by the low-dimensional case we already know $-1\to(-1,1,-1)$ and $1\to(1,-1,1)$ are a possibility, therefore we need only consider the four cases: \begin{enumerate} \item $0\to(0,0,0)$. \item $0\to(0,-1,1)$. \item $-1\to(0,-1,0)$ \item $1\to(0,1,0)$. \end{enumerate}
+Again, by the low-dimensional case we already know $-1\to(-1,1,-1)$ and $1\to(1,-1,1)$ are a possibility, so we need only consider the four cases: \begin{enumerate} \item $0\to(0,0,0)$. \item $0\to(0,-1,1)$. \item $-1\to(0,-1,0)$ \item $1\to(0,1,0)$. \end{enumerate}